git-annex

 unlocked file, add its new content.

-A pointer to that content is what gets committed to git
+A pointer to that content is what gets committed to git; the actual

 Warning